whlapinel/6177_final_project/Readme.md

 - need to fix issue with text encoding from web form interface. spaces in text input need to be handled properly. (fixed)

 - authorization is not working in API server.
 For some reason middleware is not even running.  need to understand r.Use(), I'm doing something wrong.
+AH figured it out.
+I thought it was a callback but I'm supposed to call it myself

 ## 4/14/24: